 Table of Contents

-A number of 70 million Social Security and Supplemental Security Income or SSI recipients will definitely witness a cost-of-living adjustment or COLA of 8.7%.
-The increase is quite significant, taking into consideration that last year, it was 5.9%.
+A number of 66 million Social Security and Supplemental Security Income or SSI recipients will definitely witness a cost-of-living adjustment (COLA).

-Since the Social Security COLA increased significantly this year, inflation the prior year also saw a notable rise.
-This is due to the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), another indicator of inflation, from which the Social Security COLA is generated and linked.
+The Social Security COLA increased again this year and inflation the prior year also saw a notable rise.
+This is due to the Consumer Price Index (CPI) for Urban Wage Earners and Clerical Workers (CPI-W), another indicator of inflation, from which the Social Security COLA is generated and linked.

 More specifically, the COLA and inflation rates for the next year are equal to the difference between the CPI-W for the third quarter of the previous year and the third quarter of the current year.

-The costs of Medicare Part B and Part A in 2023
+Cost Analysis: Medicare Part B and Part A in 2024

 This is crucial because Social Security earnings are often used to pay Medicare premiums, which means that if those costs had increased, the COLA’s effects would have been lessened.